ChmielowiecAlek/power_sample/README.md

   py.test

+  or a single test suite (e.g.):

+  power_sample$ py.test imc/tests/test_impedance_tuner.py

 ## in PyCharm

   select the test configuration and press the ▶ button

+  (a single test suite can also be run by right-clicking on the test file)

 # How to set-up the virtual environment